abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex1.md

-# Exercise 1: Preparing env with the prerequisites to deploy Azure Local (READ-ONLY)
+# Exercise 1: Preparing environment with the prerequisites to deploy Azure Local (READ-ONLY)

 ### Overall Estimated Duration: 60 minutes